DFFlanders/AppDev-Training-Challenges-OpenStack/template-problem-set.md

 <NB Write these problem-sets as JSON/YAML?>

 # Problem-set for Application Developer Training
- * Name of problem-set
+ * <Fun name for this learning challenge>
- * learning objectives (what will participants learn by completing these problems?)
+ * Learning objectives (what will participants learn by completing these challenges?)
-   * learning objective a.)
+   * a.) by completing this challenge you will learn...
-   * learning objective b.)
+   * b.) by completing this challenge you will learn...
- * Relationship these problems have to other problems:
+ * Relationship these problem-sets have to other problems-sets:
    * <link> to previously used problem-sets
    * <link> to next problem-sets.